Skip to Content

 Adjusting Length

-Test your stitch width on a scrap piece of your fabric first.
+Test your stitch width on a scrap of fabric first.

-This helps you nail the perfect fold that catches just enough material without visible stitches on the right side.
+This guarantees you catch just enough fabric without those pesky visible stitches on the right side.

 Pressing Edge

-Remember to adjust your seam allowances before pressing, and keep your fabric flat against your pressing board for even heat distribution.
+4. Adjust seam allowances before pressing, and keep your fabric flat for even heat distribution.

 How to Sew a Blind Hem by Machine